Kotlin/kotlin-jupyter/docs/libraries.md

   both compile and runtime classpath.
 That's why you may see undesired variants offered in completion.
 * In Kotlin Notebook, sources of the dependencies are resolved and included in the response metadata.
   In other clients, they do not.
 To control this behavior, use the `SessionOptions.resolveSources` option.
-* MPP libraries are usually not resolved by the Maven resolver.
-You should either use the `jvm` variants of these artifacts or enable experimental multiplatform resolution with the `SessionOptions.resolveMpp` option.
 * To show the current notebook classpath, use the `:classpath` command.

 #### Descriptor API